zen29d/cisakev/README.md

 ```cron
 0 * * * * /usr/bin/python3 /opt/cisakev/simple/cisa_kev_watcher.py
 ```
+> [!WARNING]

-> Use full path for `python3` and your project directory to avoid environment issues with cron.
+> Use full path for `python3` in your project directory to avoid environment issues with cron.

 > [!TIP]
 > Added Product Blacklist Support:
-> You can now filter out products you don't want to receive notifications.
+> - You can now filter out products you don't want to receive notifications.
-> - Create or edit the file at `config/product_blacklist.txt` and list vendor-project or product or combinations of both.
+> - Edit the file at `config/product_blacklist.txt` and list vendor-project or product or combinations of both.
 >   - e.g., `Apple` or `fortinetfortios` or `ColdFusion` one per line.
 > - The system defaults to `blacklist` mode.
 You can also switch to `whitelist` if needed.